Q: I dropped my camera/lens in water/fluid. What should I do?

 Dirty sensors will happen eventually, no matter how

 careful you are.
 Do not let these precautions affect your

 shooting.
 Remember to have fun!

-*Please Note: Forster’s Camera Service does not recommend cleaning the sensor yourself unless you know what you’re doing.
-Forster’s Camera Service offers DSLR sensor cleanings for $75.00.
+*Please Note: Forster’s Camera Service does not recommend cleaning the sensor yourself, if you scratch or damage the sensor it will have to be replaced by the manufactureer.
+Forster’s Camera Service offers DSLR sensor cleanings for $39.00.
 Sensor cleanings on compact digital cameras vary with make and model.

 Q: While on vacation in Cancun my camera stopped working.
 The lens is just stuck out and it won’t go back in.
 I have turned my camera on and off, switched out the battery and the lens won’t move.
 Any suggestions?

 Lens jams occur frequently during sandy vacations.
 Grains of sand work themselves into the lens and jam the gears, not allowing the lens to move freely in its assembly.
 A general service – cleaning, lube and adjustment – will be needed in order to remove the sand and unjam the gears.
 Please refer to our Repair Estimates for approximate pricing on repairs.